 The sample container should be the trap bottle.

-All equipment that contacts the groundwater before the sample container must be constructed of Teflon, Polyethylene, Polypropylene, stainless steel or glass, including the transport tubing to and from the sample container, the interior liner of the container cap and all fittings.
+All equipment that contacts the groundwater before the sample container must be constructed of Teflon or other fluoropolymer, polyethylene, polypropylene, stainless steel or glass, including the transport tubing to and from the sample container, the interior liner of the container cap and all fittings.
 Do not use a rubber stopper as a cap.

 Connect the outflow tubing from the container to the influent side of the peristaltic pump.